hashicorp/terraform-website/content/source/docs/cloud/registry/design.html.md

 ## Workflow Summary

 The configuration designer lets you outline a configuration for a new workspace by choosing any number of private modules.
-It then lists those modules' variables as a fillable HTML form, with a helper interface for finding interpolatable values.
+It then lists those modules' variables as a fillable HTML form, with a helper interface for finding values that you can interpolate.

 Once you finish, the designer returns the text of a `main.tf` configuration, which you must copy and paste to create a new VCS repo for workspaces.
 The designer does not automatically create any repos or workspaces; it's only a shortcut for writing Terraform code faster.